aianus/cbusdcad-notifier/README.md

 # coinbaseusdcad-notifier

-Notifies you by email when the price differential across different products on Coinbase Exchange is favorable
+Notifies you by email when the price differential across different products on Coinbase Exchange is favorable.

 Useful for exchanging currencies cheaply.